RepRapLtd/6DInput/RepRapLtd/Experiments/LoadDisplacementSensor/README.md

 As the springs are plastic some hysterisis would be expected, and you can see that has occured.
 The red line and the formula is a best-fit linear approximation to the results.

+## Application

+Three of these (or something similar) stacked would be needed to measure the three translational forces in a 6-degree-of-freedom printed spacemouse.
+A design for measuring torque would also be needed for the three rotations.